A U.S. Office of Naval Research-sponsored lab showcases mixed, virtual and augmented reality technologies

 The 2023 GESDA Science Breakthrough Radar® tells us that connecting the virtual and physical worlds will require a new global computing infrastructure.
 Responsive 3D content tied to spatial information requires far more data and processing than the text, images and videos that make up today’s Internet.
 Over the next quarter century, breakthroughs in the processing power of AR devices means content no longer has to be served from the cloud, reducing infrastructure requirements again.

-The Radar also cautions that AR will lead to a blurring of the boundaries between the physical and digital worlds, which could have profound impacts on human psychology and social relations.
+The Radar also cautions that AR will lead to a blurring of boundaries between physical and digital worlds, which could have profound impacts on human psychology and social relations.
 The reality-distorting effects of social media are a harbinger of what could come, and phenomena like disinformation, echo chambers and body dysmorphia caused by image filters could all be turbocharged by AR technology.

 The personalization of AR experiences could ultimately lead to a breakdown in the shared reality that is essential for the smooth functioning of societies.
 Extensive psychology, neuroscience and social science research will be required to understand how AR will impact humanity and preempt potential pitfalls, the Radar forecasts, and VR simulations of future AR scenarios could provide crucial insights.